Debt can be beneficial for a company’s growth, but it can also lead to its downfall if the company becomes unable to repay the debt.

 Total Debt

-GM’s total debt has significantly increased since 2015 and reached a record figure of US$119B as of Q3 2023.
+GM’s total debt has doubled since 2015, reaching a record figure of $122B as of the end of fiscal year 2023.

-Compared to the figure measured a year ago, GM’s latest debt level was up 5%.
+Compared to the figure measured a year ago, GM’s latest debt level was up 6%.
+Of this amount, $39 billion was current debt due within a year, while $$83 billion was long-term debt.

 Debt Breakdown